chrishtr/emberfox/book/http.md

 header, specifically for `no-store` and `max-age` values.
 If the header contains some other value, it's best not to cache the response.

+*Other data schemes* In addition to HTTP and HTTP, there are other protocols. *view-source* is one example;
+navigating in a real browser to `view-source:browser.engineering/http.html` shows the HTML source of this chapter.
+Another protocol is *data*, which allow inlining HTML content into the URL itself.
+Try navigating to `data:text/html,Hello world!` to see.
+Add support for the view-source and data schemes.

 [^5]: On some systems, you can run `dig +short example.org` to do this
     conversion yourself.